Jamesyang2333/SAM/README.md

 # SAM
-SAM is a supervised deep autoregressive model-based method for database generation from query workloads.
+SAM is a learning-based method for high-fidelity database generation using deep autoregressive models.

 Your can learn more about SAM in our SIGMOD 2022 paper, [SAM: Database Generation from Query Workloads with Supervised Autoregressive Models](https://dl.acm.org/doi/abs/10.1145/3514221.3526168).